23o4i7/Sean-Sejin-Docs/docs/givingAuthorization.md

 6. You should be able to see the bot in your server on the users list.<br><br>![newApplication1](../graphics/authorization6.png)

+Congratulations!
 Now that we've joined the bot to our server, we can start writing the code for the bot.